Single vs. Multiple Tooth Replacement

 Dentures, on the other hand, are especially beneficial for patients needing several teeth replaced.
 Partial dentures secure to surrounding teeth for support, filling in large gaps between.
 Unfortunately, this solution can be uncomfortable and can shift along the gumline, making eating and talking difficult.
 To remedy this, your dentist may recommend dental implants or implant-supported dentures.

 Why Choose Dental Implants

 Dental implants are often seen as the ideal method of replacing one or more missing teeth, as they are most similar to your real teeth.
-They can replace a single tooth, multiple teeth, or support dentures in the All-On-4 procedure.
+They can replace a single tooth, multiple teeth, or support dentures in the All On Four procedure.
 Unlike bridges or dentures, dental implants replace the missing tooth root, which ultimately preserves the bone in your jaw.
 Another benefit of implants is that they don’t affect surrounding teeth.
 Instead, they fuse to your jaw, acting as a single tooth.
 They are also permanently fixed, which prevents slippage or inconveniences while eating.

 The advanced solution of dental implants can provide a natural look and feel that is incomparable to alternative methods.
 During your consultation, one of our dentists will examine your mouth and help you understand how each tooth replacement solution can affect your smile.